Code-Institute-Submissions/project3-treasure-of-mazar/README.md

 - __End Screens__
     - There are a total of 4 endings in the game.
     - Each ending displays a different end banner and title, and a different story sequence.
+    - The user is asked if they wish to try again after the ending banner.

 ![End Screen](assets/images/end-screen.PNG)